tt-geometry of filtered modules: The case of a field

 \end{proof}

 We now come to the study of tt-ideals in~$\fper(k)=\D{\fmd(k)}^{b}$. \cref{semisimple-derived-objects} tells us that every prime ideal is generated by cones of epimonomorphisms in~$\fmd(k)$.
-However, it turns out that all these cones generate the same prime ideal (except if 0, of course). \begin{pro} There is a unique non-trivial tt-ideal in $\fper(k)$ given by
+However, it turns out that all these cones generate the same prime ideal (except if 0, of course). \begin{pro} There is a unique non-trivial, proper tt-ideal in $\fper(k)$ given by

 In particular, $\langle\cone(\beta)\rangle$ is a prime ideal. \end{pro} \begin{proof} The equality of the two tt-ideals follows from \cref{localization-beta-derived-fmod}.
-Since $\pi$ is a tt-functor, it is clear that its kernel is a prime ideal.
+Since $\pi$ is a tt-functor and $\per(k)$ is local, it is clear that its kernel is a prime ideal.

 Let $A$ be a non-zero object in $\fper(k)$ such that~$\langle A\rangle\neq\fper(k)$.
 We would like to show $\langle A\rangle=\langle\cone(\beta)\rangle$.
 By \cref{semisimple-derived-objects}, we may assume $A=\cone(g)$ where $g$ is a non-strict epimonomorphism in~$\fmd(k)$.
 Writing the domain and codomain of $g$ as a sum of invertibles, we may identify $g$ with a square matrix with entries in the polynomial ring~$k[\beta]$.
 Let $p(\beta)\in k[\beta]$ be the determinant.
 Since $g$ is not an isomorphism neither is $\gr(g)\in\per(k)$ by \cref{gr-derived}.
 We deduce that $p(0)=0$, or in other words $p(\beta)=\beta\cdot p'(\beta)$ for some~$p'(\beta)\in k[\beta]$.